Quechua Alliance

-Annual Meetings
+Annual meetings

 Since 2015, the Quechua Alliance has held annual meetings where students, activists, academics, and the interested public participate to learn about innovative projects in the different varieties of Quechua, as well as to raise awareness about the relevance of the Indigenous languages of the Americas.
 For each edition, about one-hundred people from across the US participate.

-The first editions were held at the University of Pennsylvania, in Philadelphia (2015, 2016, 2018) and also has been hosted at New York University in New York City (2017), at Ohio State University in Columbus (2019) and soon at the University of California, Berkeley (2021), San Francisco bay area.
+The first editions were held at the University of Pennsylvania, in Philadelphia (2015, 2016, 2018) and also has been hosted at New York University in New York City (2017), at Ohio State University in Columbus (2019), at the University of California, Berkeley (2020 - virtual), and at Harvard University (2023) in the Boston area.

 Quechua Award for Lifetime Achievement

 The Quechua Alliance yearly acknowledges persons who have dedicated their lives to the promotion of Quechua languages and Andean culture.
-The awardees include: Clodoaldo Soto Ruiz (2015), Julia García (2016), Kichwa Hatari (2017), Elva Ambía (2018) and Luis Morato (2019).
+The awardees include: Clodoaldo Soto Ruiz (2015), Julia García (2016), Kichwa Hatari (2017), Elva Ambía (2018), Luis Morato (2019) and Yarina (2023).